Prepare Your Forest Property for Hurricane Season

 Don’t go it alone.
 There are resources and services available to help with your land management activities, and these connections can give you a leg up in the event of a hurricane or other natural disaster.
 Assistance is available from professional foresters, The University of Florida Land Steward Program, Florida Forest Service, USDA Natural Resources Conservation Service and Farm Service Agency.

 In particular, get to know your UF/IFAS county Extension agent (https://ifas.ufl.edu/maps/) and Florida Forest Service county forester (https://www.fdacs.gov/Forest-Wildfire/Our-Forests/Field-Operations/County-Foresters/Find-a-County-Forester).
 They can provide valuable management assistance and will be knowledgeable about local recovery efforts, workshops, and available assistance after a hurricane.
-The University of Florida’s Land Steward Program website maintains an updated calendar with educational programs for individuals interested in learning about a wide range of topics associated with land ownership and management. (https://programs.ifas.ufl.edu/florida-land-steward/)
+The University of Florida’s Land Steward Program provides regular communications and a website to help landowners and professionals stay current on educational opportunities and assistance programs.
+These communications are an important way to stay informed of recovery assistance that may be available after a hurricane or other disaster.
+See https://programs.ifas.ufl.edu/florida-land-steward/ to connect with this program and network.

-Consider enrolling in assistance programs through USDA Natural Resources Conservation Service, https://www.nrcs.usda.gov/wps/portal/nrcs/site/fl/home/ (e.g., Environmental Quality Incentives Program [EQIP]), and/or Farm Service Agency, https://www.fsa.usda.gov/state-offices/Florida/index (e.g., Conservation Reserve Program [CRP]) to help you reach your land management goals.
-Having your land or farm enrolled in such a program may help you get connected to recovery assistance programs if they are available after a natural disaster.
+When you complete the eligibility process you can consider enrolling in assistance programs through USDA Natural Resources Conservation Service, https://www.nrcs.usda.gov/wps/portal/nrcs/site/fl/home/ (e.g., Environmental Quality Incentives Program [EQIP]), and/or Farm Service Agency, https://www.fsa.usda.gov/state-offices/Florida/index (e.g., Conservation Reserve Program [CRP]) to help you reach your land management goals.
+Having your land or farm enrolled in such a program will help you get connected to recovery assistance programs if/when they are available after a natural disaster.

 Work with a Professional Forester and Get a Forest Inventory